 Is there a limit to the transaction amount that customers can use Apple Pay for in my store?

 Apple Pay allows your customers to make easy and secure contactless payments of any amount.
-Your customers might need to insert their card if either of these apply:
+Read about transaction limits.

 How do I start accepting Apple Pay within my app or website?